TysonStanley/tidyfast/README.md

 [![R build
 status](https://github.com/TysonStanley/tidyfast/workflows/R-CMD-check/badge.svg)](https://github.com/TysonStanley/tidyfast/actions)
 <!-- badges: end -->

+**Note: The expansion of `dtplyr` has made some of the functionality in `tidyfast` redundant.
+See `dtplyr` for a list of functions that are handled within that framework.**

 The goal of `tidyfast` is to provide fast and efficient alternatives to some `tidyr` (and a few `dplyr`) functions using `data.table` under the